Northwest Pipe Company (NWPX) Bundle

 Founding team members

-Corporate records focus on the entity's establishment rather than specific individuals, but the initial mission centered on manufacturing welded steel pipe primarily for the regional market.
+Corporate records from the time focus more on the entity's establishment and its initial mission to manufacture welded steel pipe for the regional Pacific Northwest market, rather than naming specific individuals.

 Initial capital/funding